GPS Tracker For Hiking

 - Wireless connectivity for sharing waypoints, tracks, and routes with other compatible devices

-- Rugged, waterproof design for use in various outdoor conditions
+- Rugged, waterproof design rated IPX7

 - Expandable memory with a microSD card slot for loading additional maps